How is Zeffy free?

 Prefer a regular phone call?
 Read this.

-Phone calls don’t have to last longer than five minutes, and you can even use them to check in on your donors, see if they have any questions, and give them a heads-up about your upcoming fundraising event.
+Phone calls don't have to last longer than five minutes, and you can even use them to check in on your donors, see if they have any questions, and give them a heads-up about your upcoming fundraising event.
 They may even offer to help out!
-And, if they do, make sure they know that one of the best ways they can help is by encouraging the people they know to attend/buy tickets/etc.

-You don’t need to call everyone on your list, but a phone call will be especially helpful when trying to engage supporters who usually attend your events, make large donations, or reserve tables.
+You don't need to call everyone on your list, but a phone call will be especially helpful when trying to engage supporters who usually attend your events, make large donations, or reserve tables.
+After the call, remember to follow up with a text or email with a link to your fundraising event's page so donors can buy tickets, donate, and share the link.

 14. How to use email to promote your fundraiser